 Likewise, choosing a pump that has accessories that fit together, such as a pump-to-feed system, a pump bag and a cooler will make the overall experience much easier.

 Top Breast Pumps for Working Moms Reviews

 Spectra is one of the best breast pump brands in 2021.
-The Spectra S1 is among the best hospital grade breast pumps out there.
-It has lots of cool features, such as a massage mode that mimics a baby’s stimulation to encourage letdown and a timer that tracks how long you’ve been pumping.
+If you’re after the best breast pumps on the market, this is the one to consider.
+The Spectra S1 is a top hospital grade pump.
+It has lots of cool features, such as a massage mode that mimics a baby’s stimulation to encourage milk flow and a timer that tracks how long you’ve been pumping.

 The thing I like the most about this pump is that it features a backflow protector.
 This ingenious piece keeps the tubing dry at all times, which means that the tubing stays dry and doesn’t need to be cleaned after each use.